Skip to main content

 Pros

-You can attach a ref and draw the video to a canvas.
+✅ You can attach a ref to the <video> element.

 Cons